MicrosoftDocs/cpp-docs/docs/c-runtime-library/using-tchar-h-data-types-with-mbcs.md

 ---
 title: "Using TCHAR.H Data Types with _MBCS"
-description: "An overview of how Microsoft C runtime text routines are mapped when you use TCHAR.H data types with the multi byte constant _MBCS ." ms.topic: "conceptual" ms.date: "11/04/2016"
+description: "An overview of how Microsoft C runtime text routines are mapped when you use TCHAR.H data types with the multibyte constant _MBCS." ms.topic: "conceptual" ms.date: "11/04/2016"
 helpviewer_keywords: ["TCHAR.H data types", "MBCS data type", "_MBCS data type"]